Outer space: Intergalactic space

 Intergalactic space is the physical space between galaxies.
-Studies of the large-scale distribution of galaxies show that the Universe has a foam-like structure, with groups and clusters of galaxies lying along filaments that occupy about a tenth of the total space.
-The remainder forms huge voids that are mostly empty of galaxies.
+Studies of the large-scale distribution of galaxies show that the universe has a foam-like structure, with groups and clusters of galaxies lying along filaments that occupy about a tenth of the total space.
+The remainder forms cosmic voids that are mostly empty of galaxies.
 Typically, a void spans a distance of 7–30 megaparsecs.

-Surrounding and stretching between galaxies, there is a rarefied plasma that is organized in a galactic filamentary structure.
-This material is called the intergalactic medium (IGM).
-The density of the IGM is 5–200 times the average density of the Universe.
-It consists mostly of ionized hydrogen; i.e. a plasma consisting of equal numbers of electrons and protons.
-As gas falls into the intergalactic medium from the voids, it heats up to temperatures of 105 K to 107 K, which is high enough so that collisions between atoms have enough energy to cause the bound electrons to escape from the hydrogen nuclei; this is why the IGM is ionized.
-At these temperatures, it is called the warm–hot intergalactic medium (WHIM).
-(Although the plasma is very hot by terrestrial standards, 105 K is often called "warm" in astrophysics.)
-Computer simulations and observations indicate that up to half of the atomic matter in the Universe might exist in this warm–hot, rarefied state.
+Surrounding and stretching between galaxies is the intergalactic medium (IGM).
+This rarefied plasma is organized in a galactic filamentary structure.
+The diffuse photoionized gas contains filaments of higher density, about one atom per cubic meter, which is 5–200 times the average density of the universe.
+The IGM is inferred to be mostly primordial in composition, with 76% hydrogen by mass, and enriched with higher mass elements from high-velocity galactic outflows.

+As gas falls into the intergalactic medium from the voids, it heats up to temperatures of 105 K to 107 K. At these temperatures, it is called the warm–hot intergalactic medium (WHIM).
+Although the plasma is very hot by terrestrial standards, 105 K is often called "warm" in astrophysics.
+Computer simulations and observations indicate that up to half of the atomic matter in the universe might exist in this warm–hot, rarefied state.
 When gas falls from the filamentary structures of the WHIM into the galaxy clusters at the intersections of the cosmic filaments, it can heat up even more, reaching temperatures of 108 K and above in the so-called intracluster medium (ICM).